ManonMarchand/astrotuto/README.md

 # Astrotuto

-For this lecture, you'll analyse data using python.
-Don't hesitate to come to my office if you're not familiar with it or if you encounter struggles to install it on your machine.
+Here, you'll analyse data using python.
+Don't hesitate to come to my office if you're not familiar with it and/or if you encounter struggle to install it on your machine.
 My advice is to use notebooks for image analysis.

 # Table of contents